How to Clean a Fireplace With a Steam Cleaner

 Do you have an outdated and old brass fireplace?
 Have you ever wanted to clean and update it but don't know how?
-Well it's much easier than you think.
-Prepping your Fireplace for Fall is much easier with the Wagner 915 On Demand Steamer.
+Cleaning and updating your fireplace is much easier than you think.
+Prepping your fireplace for cooler weather is easy with the Wagner 915 On Demand Steamer.
 You can fully clean your fireplace and have it painted within a day!

-Updating my fireplace has been on my list of home projects for a while.
-A couple years ago I started working on it by removing a layer of brick, but I ended up putting the project on hold.
+Updating my fireplace has been on the list of DIY home projects for a while.
+A couple years ago I started working on it by removing a layer of brick, but I edned up putting the project on hold.
 Ever since then I have lived with a not so pretty fireplace insert.

-Next, prepare the Wagner 915 On-Demand Steamer with distilled water and add the jet nozzle and brush.
+Next, prepare a Wagner Steam Cleaner with distilled water and add the jet nozzle and brush.
 Then start steaming the interior walls and floor.
 It's best to work from top to bottom and to have a cleaning rag to wipe away excess water.

 I was able to remove all the soot along with the dust I couldn't get to with a vacuum.
-Then I attached the squeegee to clean the glass.
+Then I attached the squeegee to steam clean the glass doors of the fireplace.
 The extension tube also made the inside of the glass easier to clean.

 Finally, I decorated my newly cleaned & painted fireplace for Fall.
 Here's the results.